Cross-Border Remote Work FAQs Czech Republic

 A. Is work authorisation required?
 If so, please provide a brief description of the type of visa, procedure, processing time, etc.

-Strictly speaking, legally, any non-EU national working in the Czech Republic (remotely or not) should have a work authorisation (work permit and/or employee card or blue card or other type of permit).
-Exceptions may apply, mainly to persons who are: i) a European Union national; ii) a national of a European Economic Area member state (Iceland, Liechtenstein, Norway); or iii) a national of Switzerland.
+Strictly speaking, any non-EU national performing work in the Czech Republic (remotely or not) should have a work authorisation (work permit and/or Employee Card or Blue Card or other type of permit).
+Exceptions may apply, mainly to persons who are: i) a European Union national; ii) a national of a European Economic Area member state (Iceland, Liechtenstein, Norway); iii) a national of Switzerland; iv) nationals of the countries listed in Government Regulation No 158/2024 Coll., on the Establishment of a List of States and Separate Jurisdictions Whose Citizens Do Not Require a Work Permit, Employee Card, Intra-Company Transfer Card, or Blue Card for Employment or Work Performance, as amended (Commonwealth of Australia, Japan, Canada, Republic of Korea, New Zealand, Republic of Singapore, United Kingdom of Great Britain and Northern Ireland, United States of America, State of Israel, Taiwan).

-Depending on the intended period of stay, citizenship and legal purpose of the stay, a visa/other type of residency card might be required.
-The processing time differs, but in general issuing a visa/residency card usually takes up to 2-3 months.
+Depending on the intended period of stay, citizenship and legal purpose of the stay, a visa/other type of residence card might be required.
+The processing time differs, but in general issuing a visa/residence card usually takes up to 3-4 months.

 Risk of 'permanent establishment'

-B. Is there risk of 'permanent establishment' consequences for the foreign company by virtue of the remote worker’s activities?
+B. Is there a risk of a "permanent establishment" consequences for the foreign company by virtue of the remote worker’s activities?
 If so, what are the main factors determining the exposure.

 Local social security and other payroll requirements